Summer Camp FAQs

 What is the policy on electronic devices and toys (including pokemon cards)?

-Regardless of age, we do not allow the use of electronic devices, including phones, tablets, games, and mp3 players.
+- Regardless of age, we do not allow the use of electronic devices, including phones, tablets, games, smartwatches and mp3 players.
 Please do not send these devices with your child(ren) to camp.

 What are the clothing policies?